All Episodes

 All right.

-Yeah, Nick, one of the comments that I make is we see that the weather, which is something that this project might be able to manipulate.
+Nick, one of the comments that I'd make is we see that the weather, which is something that this project might be able to manipulate, throughout our generation, we've seen typhoons in Bangladesh kills literally tens of thousands of people.

-If we can learn how to manipulate the weather through this project to maybe prevent a hurricane or stop a typhoon or stop a drought, I'd say It's a good thing that we can do.
+If we can learn how to manipulate the weather through this project to maybe prevent a hurricane or stop a typhoon or stop a drought, I'd say it's a good thing that we can do.

-You know, that often comes up, and I won't necessarily disagree with you.
+That often comes up, and I won't necessarily disagree with you.

 I think if we could do that, if we could, in fact, do that efficiently without creating a detriment to someone else on the planet, that would be fine.

-The problem is, it's a very complex system.
+The problem is it's a very complex system.

-And the problem is when you start playing God with this system on the scale that's planned here, We may trip ourselves up.
+And the problem is when you start playing God with this system on the scale that's planned here, we may trip ourselves up.

-Let's make sure we're doing it in a very sound and safe way with a broader perspective.
+I say is if we can get these, let's do it cautiously, let's be careful, let's make sure we're doing it in a very sound and safe way with a broader perspective.

 Let me add something to this.

-Let's get very specific, Collar.
+Let's get very specific, Color.

-You mentioned stopping hurricanes.
+Let's say you mentioned stopping hurricanes.

 Okay.

-It dissipates energy on a massive, massive scale, doesn't it?
+And dissipates energy on a massive, massive scale, doesn't it?

 Now, if we stop that from occurring, stop that energy from being dissipated in the form of a hurricane, I wonder how it will finally be dissipated.

-Or, in fact, if it is not dissipated, what effect that heat energy remaining would have on global weather patterns.
+Or, in fact, if it is not dissipated, what effect that energy, heat energy remaining would have on global weather patterns.

-Have you thought of that?
+Had you thought of that?

-Well, that's a terrific question, Art.
+Well, that's a terrific question.

-the weather systems in a way so that you send the hurricane out over the ocean where it
+I think the solution might be you don't stop the hurricane from occurring, but you manipulate the weather systems in a way so that you send the hurricane out over the ocean where it doesn't cause any damage.

 That sounds pretty good.